emerywebster/emerywebster.github.io/work/sendgrid.md

 ### The Challenge

+{: .list-decimal .list-inside .pl-10 }
 1. Perform a light heuristic/expert evaluation of your experience.
 2. Identify a specific usability or information architecture problem that you feel is important to solve and tell us why.
-2. Create a new design for that problem, showing us as much of your process and design evolution as possible from low to high fidelity.
+3. Create a new design for that problem, showing us as much of your process and design evolution as possible from low to high fidelity.
-3. Describe a plan for how you might validate the efficacy of your proposed solution.
+4. Describe a plan for how you might validate the efficacy of your proposed solution.

 ### The Approach